keithpickering/keithpickering.github.io/_posts/2013-07-21-super-mario-stonedshine.md

 ---

 <p class="post--full__excerpt">
-	I have no excuse for this, sorry for your childhood.
+	I have no excuse for this but at least it's funny
 </p>

-This was just a weird funny drawing I decided to do a few years ago, originally posted to DeviantArt.
-That said, it's been stolen so many times that I figured I should post it here to declare my ownership.
+This was just a weird drawing I decided to do a few years ago, originally posted to DeviantArt.
+That said, it's been stolen so many times that I figured I should post it here.

 Style-wise, this image is a replica of the official style Nintendo typically uses for 2D Mario art.
-Matching styles is always a fun challenge, and luckily this one is pretty simple.
+Matching styles is always a fun challenge.
 The result is an inappropriate drawing which looks like official art.
 Discomfort achieved!

 Tools Used: Illustrator